PySimpleGUI/PySimpleGUI/docs/cookbook.md

 This Recipe also contains code that implements the button interactions so that you'll have a template to build from.

 In other GUI frameworks this program would be most likely "event driven" with callback functions being used to communicate button events.
 The "event loop" would be handled by the GUI engine.
-If code already existed that used a call-back mechanism, the loop in the example code below could simply call these callback functions directly based on the button text it receives in the window.Read call.
+If code already existed that used a call-back mechanism, the loop in the example code below could simply call these callback functions directly based on the button text it receives in the window.read call.

 ![timemanagement](https://user-images.githubusercontent.com/13696193/44996818-0f27c100-af78-11e8-8836-9ef6164efe3b.jpg)